-CU's long-term credit quality and 'AA+' IDR, together with its sufficient liquid resources and written procedures to fund any unremarketed put and/or commercial paper roll on the \$200 million of maximum potential CP debt, and self-liquidity support the 'F1+' Short-Term rating.
-CU plans to refund its remaining outstanding CP as part of the series 2020 plan of finance.
-Nevertheless, Fitch will maintain a short-term rating as CU plans to keep the CP program active even though there are no near-term plans to access the funds.
+CU's long-term credit quality and 'AA+' IDR, together with its sufficient liquid resources and written procedures to fund any un-remarketed put and/or commercial paper roll on the \$200 million of maximum potential CP debt, and self-liquidity support the 'F1+' Short-Term rating.
+While still authorized, the CP is dormant with no currently outstanding draws.
+Even including both the authorized \$200 million of CP and CU's \$225 million of variable rate demand obligations (VRDO) outstanding, total adjusted internal liquidity coverage of maximum potential CP/VRDOs measures an adequate 1.9x (based liquidity as of Dec.
+31, 2020); in reality, self-liquidity coverage of the VRDOs is redundant given that they are supported by standby bond purchase agreements (SBPAs).